The bridge where Wendy Lee Coffield was found.

 The police got a lead on her identity after they published photographs of her tattoos in local newspapers.
 A few days later, a tattoo artist came forward to say that he recognized them.

-During his confession, Ridgway stated that he picked the young girl up on a highway.
+During his confession, Ridgway said that he picked the young girl up on a highway.
 They then drove out to his "usual spot", where they had sex in his truck.
-At one point, he claimed that he "got behind her" and started choking her.

-After strangling Wendy to death, he dragged her down to the river and pushed her into it.
+After strangling Coffield to death, he dragged her down to the river and pushed her into it.

 Interestingly, when the murders first started, some police officers theorized that they might be related to a "pimp war" or "drug involvement."